Today's Articles

 Thomas Jennings, Tradesman born

-*The Birth of Thomas Jennings is celebrated on this date in 1791.
-He was a Black tradesman and abolitionist.
+*This date in 1791 is celebrated as the birth date of Thomas Jennings, a Black tradesman and abolitionist.
 Thomas L. Jennings was born to a free Black family in New York City.
 As a youth, he learned a trade as a tailor.
-He built a business and married a woman named Elizabeth from […]
+He built a business and married a woman named Elizabeth from Delaware, […]

 learn more